PSBP-Library/psbp-library.github.io/index.md

 But, compared to the `FP` language, the `PSBP` library also has some benefits.

-The main benefit of the `PSBP` library is that specified programs make use of specified side-effects, referred to as effects.
+The main benefit of the `PSBP` library is that specified programs can make use of specified side-effects, referred to as effects.

-Side effects are inevitable anyway, but, instead of happening in the middle of code, they can be pushed to the border of materialized implemented `@main` `Scala` code.
+Side effects are inevitable anyway, but, instead of happening in the middle of code, they can be pushed to the border of `@main` `Scala` code that makes use of a materialized implemented main program.

 Apart from this main benefit, it has the following extra benefits